 - Just before the deployment on production.

 Regression testing is the verification of “bug fixes or any changes in the requirement” and making sure they are not affecting other functionalities of the application.
-Regression testing is usually performed after some modifications have been made in the software build after requirement changes or bug fixes.
+Regression testing is effective on automation and usually performed after some modifications have been made in the software build after requirement changes or bug fixes.

 Once Sanity testing of the changed functionality is completed, all the impacted features of the application require complete testing.
 This is called regression testing.